kevinhainline/NIRCPrepareMock/README.md

 ```

-`% python ComparePhotoZ_to_SpecZ.py -input /Path/To/Input/Noisy/Photometry/all_fluxes_5_1_18_noisy.dat -nrcf NRC_F200W -snrl 5 -eazy /Path/To/EAZY/output/photz.zout -jaguar /Path/To/Your/Mock_Catalog_Files/ -jparam sSFR -mp`
+`% python ComparePhotoZ_to_SpecZ.py -input /Path/To/Input/Noisy/Photometry/all_fluxes_5_1_18_noisy.dat -nrcf NRC_F200W -snrl 5 -eazy /Path/To/EAZY/output/photz.zout -jaguar /Path/To/Your/Mock_Catalog_Files/ -jparam sSFR -mp -outliers  -outf /Path/To/Optional/Output/Folder/`

 In this example, we point to the full set of noisy photometry from `Subsample_to_NoisySubsample.py`, and
 then I specify the SNR filter, and the SNR level, for files that cut down on noisy, low
 SNR objects.
 Then I specify that I want to do an EAZY analysis by pointing to the EAZY
 output file.
 I then point to the JAGUAR mock file and specify a galaxy parameter
 for making spec-z vs. photo-z plots colored by that parameter.
-Finally, I specify
+Next, I specify
-that we'd like to make the plots instead of just producing statistics.
+that we'd like to make the plots instead of just producing statistics, and I say that I
+want to produce outlier files of the objects with `delta_z > 0.15`.
+I then specify the
+optional output folder for putting all of the files.

 The statistics that are produced are: